-The Division of Student Life creates a campus environment for learning and development by serving students' interests in every aspect of university life.
-To achieve this mission, Student Life provides outstanding programs and services for students in the following departments: Career Services, Dining Services, Recreational Sports, Residential Living & Learning, Rodeo Activities, Student Activities, Student Counseling Center, Center for Student Engagement, Student Government Association, Student Health Center, Student Judicial Affairs, Student Life Studies, Student Publications, the Thompson Student Center, and Transition and Family Relations.
+The Division of Student Life creates a campus environment for learning and development by serving student’s interests in every aspect of university life.
+To achieve this mission, Student Life provides outstanding programs and services for students in the following departments: Career Services, Residential Living & Learning, Recreational Sports, Rodeo Activities, Counseling Center, Student Heath Center, Student Judicial Affairs, Student Government Association, Student Life Studies, Student Publications, the Thompson Student Activities Center and the Center for Student Engagement which includes; the Office of Student Leadership, First Year Experience, and Parent Relations.

 Career Services Center

 The Career Services Center provides a comprehensive career development program to assist students in developing and implementing a strategic career plan.
 Students are encouraged to use the center’s services at any time during their academic experience for: career counseling and assessment, career resource library, job search resources, internship opportunities, job shadowing program, resume assistance, mock interviews, career-related workshops, business etiquette dinners, job fairs, and on campus interviews with companies and school districts.

 Students and alumni may post resumes and access full-time, part-time and internship listings free of charge through the Hire A Texan employment system.
 It is recommended that students post resumes in the Hire A Texan by the second semester of the junior year.

 Most services are available on each Tarleton campus (Stephenville, Fort Worth, Waco and Midlothian).
 Make an appointment today!
 For more information visit www.tarleton.edu/careers.